Floorp-Projects/Floorp/browser/components/urlbar/docs/overview.rst

 .. highlight:: JavaScript
 .. code::

+    // An open tab.
     // Payload: { icon, url, userContextId }
     TAB_SWITCH: 1,
+    // A search suggestion or engine.
     // Payload: { icon, suggestion, keyword, query, keywordOffer, inPrivateWindow, isPrivateEngine }
     SEARCH: 2,
+    // A common url/title tuple, may be a bookmark with tags.
     // Payload: { icon, url, title, tags }
     URL: 3,
+    // A bookmark keyword.
     // Payload: { icon, url, keyword, postData }
     KEYWORD: 4,
+    // A WebExtension Omnibox result.
     // Payload: { icon, keyword, title, content }
     OMNIBOX: 5,
+    // A tab from another synced device.
     // Payload: { icon, url, device, title }
     REMOTE_TAB: 6,
+    // An actionable message to help the user with their query.
+    // textData and buttonTextData are objects containing an l10n id and args.
+    // If a tip is untranslated it's possible to provide text and buttonText.
+    // Payload: { icon, textData, buttonTextData, [buttonUrl], [helpUrl] }
+    TIP: 7,